 Key Features of Drupal

-Drupal is a robust CMS designed for developers and experienced webmasters.
-Unlike WordPress, Drupal emphasizes flexibility and customization over simplicity.
-This powerful platform excels at managing complex content structures and large-scale websites that require advanced functionality.
+Drupal is a CMS built for developers.
+It emphasizes flexibility and customization over simplicity, and it excels at managing complex content structures and large-scale websites that require highly specific functionality.

 Benefits of Drupal